bluefireteam/deposit/README.md

 #### Creating a Deposit

-You can create `Deposit`s in two ways.
+You can create a `Deposit` in two different ways.
 The first one is by extending from the class itself, this allows for adding custom methods tailed to any specific usecase:

 ```dart
 class MovieDeposit extends Deposit<MovieEntity, int> {